-In what ways may speech-language pathologists (SLPs) support children with SETBP1-HD?
+How can speech pathologists (SPs) support children with SETBP1-HD?

-As speech and language disorders are a core feature of SETBP1-HD, SLP input should start early in life and include assessment of speech and language skills and therapies tailored to each child's individual profile and developmental age.
-Many countries/states provide early intervention programs where speech therapy may be provided by government programs, educational programs, private practices or a combination of these depending on your location.
+As speech and language disorders are a core feature of SETBP1-HD, SP input should start early in life and include assessment and therapies tailored to each individual.
+Many countries/states provide early intervention programs where speech therapy may be provided by government programs, educational programs, private practices, or a combination of these depending on your location.
 Families can seek advice from local practitioners about the services available to them in their region.